danielvaughan/retro-righter/docs/blog_post.md

 # Agentic Testing and Fixing Spectrum Code Listings with Google ADK

+Google had an Agent Development Kit hackathon, so I thought I would attempt at automating a complex process.
+The question was which one.

 My journey into computing began with a legendary machine: the ZX Spectrum 128K.

 <img src="images/spectrum.jpg" alt="Spectrum" width="300px">